reedwrogers/personal-projects/README.md

 - <a href="https://github.com/reedwrogers/UIUC-Computational-Photography">Computational Photography</a> 🍊
   - My notes and projects for UIUC's computational photography class (UIUC MCS-DS)

+- <a href="https://github.com/reedwrogers/connect-four-ai" Connect 4 AI </a>
+  - Training multiple AI's in different ways to play Connect 4

 - <a href="https://github.com/reedwrogers/Christmas-Movie-Marathon">Christmas Movie Marathon</a>
   - An automated system to collect feedback via text from family on our Christmas movie marathon using SQLite, Python, and SMTP